 This Notice describes how we collect, use, share, retain and safeguard personal data and sets out your individual rights; these rights include your right to know what data is held about you, how this data is processed and how you can place restrictions on the use of your data.

-In order for us to provide our services for you, we will collect and process personal data about you.
-We will also collect your personal data where you request information about our services, promotions and campaigns.
+In order for us to provide our services to you, we will collect and process personal data about you.
+We will also collect your personal data when you request information about our services, promotions and campaigns.